 - 1. Complete the form below (please PRINT or TYPE) based on the number of venues your team wishes to consider utilizing for home games. - 2.
 Have the form signed at the bottom of the next page by the primary contact listed above. - 3.
 Submit the form so that U.S. Soccer receives it by MONDAY, AUG.
-12, 2019 at 2 P.M.
+9, 2021 at 2 P.M.
 CT.
 Form can be emailed to opencup@ussoccer.org or mailed together with Entry Fee payment and Team Entry & Information Form. - 4.
 Teams who do not submit a Venue Declaration Form by the deadline will not be eligible to participate in any round of Open Division qualifying. - 5.
-In the event that the team's best venue does not meet ALL of the stadium requirements for the tournament proper, the team should still complete the form in the event that an opponent's stadium also does not meet some of these same requirements. - 6.
-Once the Venue Declaration Form has been submitted, the team is responsible for informing U.S. Soccer of any material change(s) by submitting an updated form. - 7.
+Once the Venue Declaration Form has been submitted, the team is responsible for informing U.S. Soccer of any material change(s) by submitting an updated form. - 6.
 Include correct email address.
 Much of the tournament information will be sent via email.

-VENUE(S) DECLARED FOR HOSTING 2020 LAMAR HUNT U.S. OPEN CUP OPEN DIVISION QUALIFYING GAMES:
+VENUE(S) DECLARED FOR HOSTING 2022 LAMAR HUNT U.S. OPEN CUP OPEN DIVISION QUALIFYING GAMES: